-In the state of Washington, applicants must acquire a Contractor License Bond as part of the contractor license application process.
+In the state of Washington, applicants must acquire a Washington surety bond as part of the contractor license application process.
 This bond ensures that contractors fulfill their construction work responsibilities, adhere to state laws, and provides compensation to the public for financial harm if the contractor doesn't comply with licensing regulations.

 Explore our table down below and find your contractor license bond with ease.
 From specialty contractors to general contractors and various electrical and fire protection contractors, we have a range of options available.